RJ Rockers Brewing Company

-RJ Rockers Brewing Company is a beer brewing company based in Spartanburg, South Carolina, founded in 1997 by current owner/brewer, Mark R. Johnsen.
+RJ Rockers Brewing Company is a beer brewing company based in Spartanburg, South Carolina, founded in 1997 by Mark R. Johnsen.
 The company is considered a microbrewery meaning it has an annual production of less than 15,000 barrels.

 History

 The company began as a brewpub on Morgan Square in downtown Spartanburg, but in 2002 Johnsen decided to leave the restaurant business and concentrate solely on producing craft beer.
 Johnsen soon relocated his 10 barrel brewing system to a Spartanburg industrial park off of the Interstate 85 Business Loop.
 This location reached full capacity after the company experienced 92% growth in 2008, and in February 2009 RJ Rockers Brewing Company leased a building in downtown Spartanburg's west end that was formerly occupied by The Salvation Army.
 The 46000 sqft facility features a 30 barrel brewing system with an annual capacity of 18,000 barrels.

 Beers produced

 RJ Rockers Brewing Company sells its beer in bottles, cans, and on draft.
 Annually, RJ Rockers releases 11 beers in bottles but produces many more that are draft only "specialty brews".
 In February 2015, RJ Rockers released its first barrel aged beer (BA Black Perle), thus beginning a series of beers that have been aged in Whiskey, Bourbon, Pinot Noir, and Rum Barrels from various vineyards and distilleries across the U.S. and the U.S. Virgin Islands.
 To date, bottles from the Barrel Aged Series are only sold at the downtown Spartanburg brewery.